 You will basically repeat the above step next but first using the extra grit and then to finish the fine-extra grit.
 Ensure that you keep being as uniform as possible and don’t miss any parts of the flooring.
 As you increase the abrasiveness of the diamond discs you will start to notice that the flooring becomes glossier and looks progressively smoother.
 Take your time with this as the quality you put in here will directly dictate how good the final look will be.

 You’re almost there now.
 All that is left to be done is to re-seal the floor.
 To ensure that all your hard work isn’t wasted you will need to apply a concrete polish which will grant the floor the protective layer it requires.
 This process remains exactly the same no matter what sector or property type you are working with and so commercial concrete polishing will be exactly the same as industrial and residential floor polishing.
-For more options or if you go awry at any point then speak with a local contractor such as Absolute Resurfacing who will be able to carry out the work for you if needs be but why not give it a go yourself?
+For more options or if you go awry at any point then speak with a local contractor who will be able to carry out the work for you if needs be but why not give it a go yourself?
 All you need now are the tools and a little bit of elbow grease.